Family cycling on the Mawddach Trail

 Watch ospreys fishing for their supper

 Our ospreys spend the winter in West Africa but they come home each spring to breed, usually arriving in April.
 They’re a thrilling sight in the skies above North Wales, especially if you spot one fishing: they can snatch fish up to 2kg in weight from the rivers and lakes.
-You’re pretty much guaranteed a sighting at the Dyfi reserve near Machynlleth, Glaslyn near Porthmadog, and Llyn Brenig in Conwy: all have visitor facilities with prime viewing spots.
+You’re pretty much guaranteed a sighting at the Dyfi reserve near Machynlleth, Glaslyn near Porthmadog, and Llyn Brenig in Cerrigydrudion: all have visitor facilities with prime viewing spots.
 And the best thing is the chicks from previous years are now returning as adults - hopefully to start new families of their own.